digitalgroove/RoboND-DeepLearning-Project/write-up/README.md

 **Image 8: A simple representation of a Fully Convolutional Network (FCN)**

 The development of a Convolutional Neural Network allowed me to understand and apply following techniques:
-- **Conversion of fully connected to 1x1 convolutional layers**: in traditional CNN's the output of a convolutional layer is fed into a fully connected layer, and for that the array is flatten it into a monodimensional tensor (a vector).
+- **Conversion of fully connected to 1x1 convolutional layers**: in traditional CNN's the output of a convolutional layer is fed into a fully connected layer, and for that the array is flatten into a monodimensional tensor (a vector).
   This results in the loss of spatial information, because no information about the location (2D arrangement) of the pixels is preserved.
-If we use a 1x1 convolutional layer instead the output tensor will preserve it dimensions and spacial information will be preserved.
+  If we use a 1x1 convolutional layer instead the output tensor will preserve it dimensions and the spacial information will be preserved.
 - **Upsampling**: We already saw that in Convolutional Neural Networks the intermediate layers typically get smaller and smaller (although often deeper).
 In order to produce full a image segmentation, that matches the width and height of the original input image we need to upsample the intermediate tensors.
   Through the use of transposed convolutional layers (a.k.a. “deconvolutions”) we can associate a single input activation with multiple outputs.
   In TensorFlow, the API `tf.layers.conv2d_transpose` is used to create a transposed convolutional layer.